zlkurka/fly-fish/change_ideas.md

 - **Dissolving melatonin**: makes fish sleepy (more able to catch with a net?).
 ### Crafting
 - Can craft **fish** into other items (**flies**, **powerups**, etc.).
+- Fish sold by the Fishmonger have a chance to contain special materials.
 ### Minigames
 #### Dangerous fish
 - May need items to defend against some fish.